mdevilliers/lambda-deployer/readme.md

 There is an example terraform package using the terraform [module](https://github.com/mdevilliers/lambda-deployer/tree/master/terraform)

-- download and configure the uploader with the credentials of the upload user, the name of the S3 bucket and properties for your lambda function.
+- download and configure the lambda-uploader with the credentials of the upload user, the name of the S3 bucket and properties for your lambda function.

 ```
+export AWS_REGION=some-region-1
 export AWS_ACCESS_KEY_ID=**************
 export AWS_SECRET_ACCESS_KEY=***********************